 (4) In any proceedings the production by a licensing officer of his or her identity card is conclusive evidence of his or her designation under this section.

-[Section 40 amended by No. 38 of 2011 s.
+[Section 40 amended: No. 38 of 2011 s.
 24.]

 41A.
 Licensing officers, functions of